xandrade/Talkpython.fm-Notable-Packages/README.md

 - Published Fri, Jun 3, 2022, recorded Thu, May 12, 2022.
 - Guest: Andrew Knight on Twitter [@AutomationPanda](https://twitter.com/AutomationPanda)

-notable PyPI package Pivots.
-Playwright is one of them.
-But something else you want to recommend, like.
-Oh, this is cool.
-People should know about.
-01:10:19 I mean, X, typically I would say Py test.
-Right.
-But in fact, I just released a package on PyPy during PyCon.
-I got it dubbed before the final closing keynote.
-01:10:29 Oh, nice.
-Okay.
-01:10:30 It's called Screenplay.
-It is a Pythonic implementation of the Screenplay pattern.
-It's very minimal right now.
-It doesn't even have documentation.
-But if anybody knows about Screenplay pattern and wants to help contribute to that, check out Screenplay.

 Package: **Playwright** - *A high-level API to automate web browsers.* [PyPi](https://pypi.org/project/playwright/) | [Website](https://playwright.dev/) | [Source Code](https://github.com/microsoft/playwright)

 🎭 Playwright